JaviCervera/wiz3d/README.md

 `$sudo apt install cmake`

-Then, from a Terminal go to the Beam folder and run the build script:
+Then, from a Terminal go to the Spark folder and run the build script:

 `$./build.sh`

-The library file `libbeam.so` will be created on the `_build` folder (it is a 64 bit binary).
+The library file `libspark.so` will be created on the `_build` folder (it is a 64 bit binary).

 To run the examples, use the `run.sh` script.
 You must have previously built the engine.